benjamin-hodgson/Contexts/README.md

 If a method in a test class has an ambiguous name (its name would place it in more than one of the categories below), Contexts will raise an exception.

-By default, Contexts **randomises the order** in which test classes, modules, folders or packages will be run.
+By default, Contexts **randomises the order** in which test classes, and assertions within each class, will be run.
 It's therefore important to ensure that all your test cases are independent.
 Randomisation can be disabled by supplying the `--no-random` flag at the command line.
 This is not recommended (since you may inadvertently introduce coupling between your tests), and the order will still be arbitrary and liable